 Afterwards, Shaun notices his fatally ill mother as he discovers her bite mark.
 Barbara manages to thank her son for the bouquet before she ultimately succumbs to the supernatural sickness.
 Shortly afterwards, David steps in with the rifle as he prepares to finish her off.
 However, it doesn’t entirely sit well with the group as Shaun breaks a bottle and holds it up to David as he warns him not to shoot his mother.
 Ed joins in on this as David exclaims that if they don’t kill Barbara off soon, she’ll come back as a zombie and mutilate them.
 However, Shaun sees this as David’s complete lack of friendly respect to him, along with his belief that he was never good enough for Liz.
 David tries to deny the fact that he was in love with her, but Dianne backs up the claim.
-She says that he only hung out with her so that he could get with Liz and when that ultimately fell through, Dianne was able to help him out.
+She then says that he only hung out with her so that he could get with Liz and when that ultimately fell through, Dianne was able to help him out.
 Liz then orders everyone to calm down before telling Shaun that despite this heartbreaking moment, they can’t afford to fall apart now.
 Just then, Barbara re-emerges as a zombie.
 Despite the tearful situation, Shaun takes it upon himself and proceeds to execute his ghoulish mother.